nikkijuk/vaadin-playground/README.md

 Vaadin 10 is in horizon and will integrate to JS world differently, dropping efficiently dependency to GWT

+Vaadin 10 aka Flow is interesting theme, as it brings new browser standards like Web Components in fingers of Java developers

 # JVM based web development evolves

 Larger standard JVM stack still needs to be challanged